+You will need to know your PHP version and configuration details.
+There are two ways to retrieve this information: using PHP's phpinfo function and using a set of options to PHP on the command-line.

+Using PHP's phpinfo Function

-You will need to know your PHP version and configurations.
-To do this, create a plaintext file named phpinfo.php and place it in your Web root, for example /var/www/html/phpinfo.php.
-(Your Web root may be in a different location; your Linux distribution documentation will tell you where.)
-This file contains just this line:
+Create a plain-text file named "phpinfo.php" and place it in your webserver's root directory, for example /var/www/html/phpinfo.php.

+Your webserver's root directory may be in a different location; your Linux distribution's documentation will tell you where it is located.

+This file contains the following line: